demidenm/PyReliMRI/docs/icc_funcs.rst

 Here is a real-world example using neurovaults data collection for Precision Functional Mapping of Individual brains.
 The \
 collection is: `2447 <https://neurovault.org/collections/2447/>`_.
 The neurovault collection provides data for ten subjects, with \
 ten sessions.
-We will use the first two sessions.
-We will use the block-design motor task and focus on the [Left] Hand univariate \
+I will use the first two sessions.
+I will use the block-design motor task and focus on the [Left] Hand univariate \
 beta maps which are listed under "other".

 Let's use nilearn to load these data for 10 subjects and 2 sessions.